-(b) Zone E1 Mall
+(b) Zone E1 Mall (SA2)

-The settlement sum comprises sales proceeds of a vacant plot of land numbered RT4-C11b on Al Reem Island, Abu Dhabi ("Plot A") with a contractual price agreed at AED62,142,090 which is calculated at AED230 per square feet for an allocated plot of 270,183 square feet.
-Tamouh shall assist ISZL to identify purchaser for the Plot A and notify ISZL of the purchaser and proposed sales price for Plot A. The proceeds of any sales shall be paid to ISZL and Tamouh shall not be entitled to a fee in respect of the sales.
+The settlement sum comprises a vacant plot of land numbered RT4-C11b on Al Reem Island, Abu Dhabi ("Plot A") with a contractual price agreed at AED62,142,090 which is calculated at AED230 per square feet for an allocated plot of 270,183 square feet.

+The settlement sum of AED62.14 million has been settled via the execution of the Musataha Contract between ISZL Consortium nominees and Tamouh, which refers to the granting of fifty (50) years of right of exclusive possession, development, use and enjoyment of the land by Tamouh to ISZL Consortium, over Plot A ("Musataha Contract for Plot A").
+The Musataha Contract for Plot A has been executed on 2 July 2015.
+Tamouh shall assist ISZL Consortium to identify purchaser for the Plot A and notify ISZL of the purchaser and proposed sales price for Plot A. The proceeds of any sales shall be paid to ISZL Consortium and Tamouh shall not be entitled to a fee in respect of the sales.